tsweezy/scuttlebutt/README.md

 ## Why "Scuttlebutt"?

 In hopes of not infringing on any protected intellectual properties, I clicked on the first Google search result for a list of naval terms.
-Scuttlebutt was the only term that made me chortle from mild amusement.
+Scuttlebutt just made me giggle.